zalando/gulp-check-unused-css/README.md

 ## Upgrading

-In case you are upgrading from ``0.0.x`` you should really, REALLY read the docs again.
-Things that changed:
+If you are upgrading from ``0.0.x``, you should really, REALLY read the docs again.
+Things that have changed since this plugin's original release:

 * How you put HTML files in the plugin
 * What this plugin actually checks